-The Family and Medical Leave Act tax credit is a tax liability reduction that eligible employers receive for paying wages to employees who are away on family and medical leave.
-The tax credit only applies for tax years 2018 and 2019, unless Congress renews it.
-To receive the credit, you must qualify.
+The Family and Medical Leave Act tax credit is a dollar-for-dollar tax liability reduction.
+Eligible employers can claim this credit if they choose to pay wages to employees who are away on family and medical leave.

-Do you qualify for the FMLA tax credit?
+Do you qualify for the FMLA paid leave credit?

 Not all employers who offer paid leave can claim the FMLA tax credit.
 You must meet all five of the following IRS requirements to qualify.

 1. You have a written policy in place